 Related foods across the globe

-I’ve not made this filling previously, but a Facebook friend talked about it when I asked my network to help identify the source of a recipe my mother used to make.
-It was “spiced beef with raisins” – onion, garlic and ground beef, sauteed and then stewed for 15-20 min with water, tomato sauce, rice, basil, cinnamon and cloves, salt and pepper.
+I’ve not made this filling previously, but a Facebook friend talked about her friend’s Argentinian chicken empanadas when I asked my network to help identify the source of a recipe my mother used to make.
+It was a spiced beef with raisins from the Jewish Holiday Cookbook by Gloria Kaufer Greene.
+It’s made with onion, garlic and ground beef which are sauteed and then stewed for 15 to 20 minutes with water, tomato sauce, rice, basil, cinnamon and cloves, salt and pepper.
 Mom used to serve it in pita.

 Now don’t get me started about dumplings…

-The ATK recipe had instructed us to throw out our dough scraps after the dessert empanadas.
-I ignored that instruction – the re-rolled scraps were enough for more than 6 more empanadas!
-Granted, they lost a smidge of flakiness after the freeze and re-roll, but I promise you there were no complaints around the table.
+The ATK recipe instructed us to throw out our dough scraps after the first roll.
+When you ignore that instruction, the re-rolled scraps were enough for more than 6 more empanadas!

-If you have any questions about the ATK Young Chefs’ Club or want to chat about cooking with kids, feel free to send me a note or drop a comment.
+If you have any questions about the ATK Young Chefs’ Club or want to chat about cooking and baking with kids, feel free to send me a note or leave a comment here.